UK regulator wants more banks to help set Libor

 The number of variants will be cut drastically by early 2013 to focus on the more heavily traded ones.

-The FSA said the reforms will be finalized by March and will come into effect at short notice.
+The FSA said the reforms will be finalised by March and will come into effect at short notice.

 Libor will be the only regulated benchmark in Britain at first, meaning submitters must comply with new rules to avoid abuses and conflicts of interest.
 Other benchmarks could be added later.